 - The Assistant Director will respond to the student indicating the decision after the review.

 If it is determined a course should be reviewed by the department for equivalent credit, follow these steps:

-- The student should complete the Transfer Credit Petition (PDF, 143KB) form and attach all supporting documentation as indicated on the form.
+- The student should complete the Petition for Credit process and attach all supporting documentation as indicated on the form.

-- Submit the form directly to OTS for distribution to the department.
+- Submit the form directly to Transfer Admissions and Engagement for distribution to the department.

-- OTS will receive the petition after the review by the department.
+- Transfer Admissions and Engagement will receive the petition after the review by the department.

-- OTS will notify the student of the decision, update the student's record, if necessary, and file the documentation in the student's record.
+- Transfer Admissions and Engagement will notify the student of the decision, update the student's record, if necessary, and file the documentation in the student's record.